HaRsHvArDhAnSi/Fake-News-Detection/README.md

-Task 2 from Code Clause: Sentiment Analysis with Logistic Regression
+Task 1 from Code Clause: Fake News Detection with Machine Learning

-This repository contains the code for Task 2 from Code Clause, which focuses on implementing a sentiment analysis model using Logistic Regression.
-The project aims to classify text data into positive, negative, or neutral sentiment categories based on the content of the text.
+This repository contains the code for Task 1 from Code Clause, which focuses on developing a fake news detection model using machine learning techniques.
+The project aims to classify news articles as real or fake based on their content.

 📁 Dataset:
-The project utilizes two datasets: "Reddit_Data.csv" and "Twitter_Data.csv".
-These datasets contain text samples and their corresponding sentiment labels.
-The data preprocessing involves lowercasing, stopword removal, and TF-IDF vectorization.
+The project utilizes a labeled dataset of news articles, consisting of both real and fake samples.
+The dataset is carefully curated to ensure reliability and diversity.
+Text preprocessing and feature engineering techniques are applied to extract meaningful information from the articles.

 🔧 Model Training:
-The sentiment analysis model is trained using Logistic Regression with TF-IDF vectors as input features.
-The model learns sentiment patterns in the text data to make accurate predictions.
-To optimize performance, hyperparameters are fine-tuned, and convergence issues are addressed.
+Machine learning models, such as Naive Bayes, Random Forest, or Support Vector Machines, are trained to distinguish real and fake news articles.
+Different algorithms are experimented with, and the best-performing model is selected based on evaluation metrics and cross-validation.

 🎯 Evaluation:
-The model's performance is evaluated on a separate test set.
-The accuracy score is measured to assess the overall sentiment classification accuracy.
+The model's performance is evaluated using evaluation metrics such as accuracy, precision, recall, and F1-score.
+These metrics provide insights into the model's ability to correctly classify news articles.
 Additionally, a confusion matrix is generated to visualize the model's predictions and identify misclassifications.

 💡 Key Skills:

-Text preprocessing techniques
+Text preprocessing and feature engineering
-TF-IDF vectorization
+Machine learning algorithms for classification
-Sentiment analysis with Logistic Regression
+Model selection and hyperparameter tuning
-Model hyperparameter tuning
+Evaluation metrics for binary classification Interpretation of confusion matrix
-Model evaluation and performance metrics
+This project provides a practical implementation of fake news detection using machine learning techniques.
+The code and implementation can serve as a valuable resource for individuals interested in understanding and combating the spread of fake news.

-This project provides a practical implementation of sentiment analysis using Logistic Regression.
-The code and implementation can serve as a learning resource for sentiment analysis tasks.
+#CodeClause #FakeNewsDetection #MachineLearning #DataScience #Python

-#CodeClause #SentimentAnalysis #LogisticRegression #MachineLearning #Python
+Feel free to modify and personalize the descriptions as needed for your LinkedIn and GitHub profiles.

 Dataset link (file was too big) : https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset